Paul Carroll (poet): Early life

 Carrol was born and raised in Chicago.
 He earned his MA in 1952 from the University of Chicago.
-He worked as an editor for "the distinguished mainstream Chicago Review from 1957 to 1958, and later for the Beat magazine and publisher The Big Table, which published his widely noted 1968 anthology The Young American Poets."
+He worked as an editor for "the distinguished mainstream Chicago Review from 1957 to 1958, and later for the Beat magazine and publisher Big Table (review), which published his widely noted 1968 anthology The Young American Poets."

 Editorial impact

 Carroll, along with fellow editor Irving Rosenthal, published several of the "Beat" writers in the Autumn 1958 issue, including excerpts of William S. Burroughs' Naked Lunch.
 After its release, reporter Jack Mabley wrote the article "Filthy Writing On the Midway," which appeared in the October 25, 1958 issue of the Chicago Daily News.
 Carroll and Rosenthal planned to continue excerpts of Burroughs' Naked Lunch and publish "Old Angel Midnight" by Jack Kerouac in the Winter 1959 issue.

 After discussions between Rosenthal and members of the University of Chicago administration, Rosenthal resigned his editorship on November 17, 1958, followed the next day with the resignations of other Chicago Review editors including Carroll.
 The planned Winter 1959 issue was not published.
 On December 25, 1958, Rosenthal and Carroll founded the short-lived, but highly influential, journal Big Table.

 Rosenthal edited the premier issue of Big Table, published on March 17, 1959, which published the Burroughs' Naked Lunch excerpts and Kerouac's "Old Angel Midnight" from the planned Winter 1959 issue of Chicago Review.
 The United States Post Office impounded over 400 copies and refused to deliver it because of "obscenity and filthy contents.”
 The initial court decision "found Big Table 1 obscene and filthy.”
 This decision was appealed, and Judge Julius Hoffman reversed the initial decision and stated that Big Table was not "obscene."

 Carroll edited four more Big Table issues from 1959 to 1960.
 The fifth and final issue appeared after Hoffman's decision.
-Big Table published works by poets including John Ashbery, Robert Creeley, Allen Ginsberg, Barbara Guest, LeRoi Jones, and Denise Levertov.
+Big Table published works by poets including John Ashbery, Robert Creeley, Allen Ginsberg, Barbara Guest, LeRoi Jones, Bill Knott (poet), Kathleen Norris (poet), and Denise Levertov.